Psychonoclast/PocketPals/README.md

 Hello dear friend!

 Here is my first released mod.
 For anything!
 Ever!
 It all began with a couple of screenshots I posted for funsies.
-Due to the warm reception (and getting stuck on my 'current' project) I have decided to continue and see how far I can get.
+Due to the warm reception I have decided to continue and see how far I can get.
-So far implementation is simple, there is some evolution, no (or few) proper moves implementation, no wild encounters, and no capturing.
+So far implementation is simple, there is some evolution, a few moves implemented, a couple abilities, no wild encounters, and no capturing.
 That said, I hope you enjoy my work and find a valuable companion for your journeys.

+Live and drink

 // installation //